toddself/blog.selfassembled.org/README.md

-# whatever.todds.cooking
+# blog.selfassembled.org

-[The blog](https://whatever.todds.cooking), but like, in source format.
+[The blog](https://blog.selfassembled.org), but like, in source format.

 This is built using [blog-builder](https://github.com/toddself/blog-builder).
 Shitty name, what are you gonna do.